kuznetsovlv/unit/README.md

 * `getResult` returns object with result of the last commit of the test sequence.
 If test sequence has not commited it calls `addTest` method first.
 * `drawResult` gets unrequirable `boolean` argumet `failsOnly` and displays the result of the last commit of the test sequence.
 The result `drawResult` gets by calling `getResult` first.
 By default `failsOnly = false`, if it is `true` `drawResult` would show only fallen tests.

 _Note:_ all methods exept `getResult` returns current context of `Unit`, so you can use these methods in chains.
+_Note:_ if you are adding new test into a sequence after the sequence has been commited to get or display the test's result you need call `commitTests` method before `getResult` and  `drawResult` methods.
 ```javascript
 unit.addTest(new Test({
 	arg: 5,